wilmixjemin8/CWEB/README.md

 These  are Advanced  cloud  Technolgies with  wallet.....

-Note: This  Web 4.0 and  Web 5.0 Technologies  will  be  invented later  in  year  2017.
+Note: This   Web 5.0 Technologies  will  be  invented later  in  year  2017.
 Note: Web3.0  technolgy  url is  : http://wilmix7.github.io/WEB3.0.
 Note: after  100  technologies came to  an end  and  after  that ..........
 Wilmix  real  Most  powerful   technology will come  after   2020  which  is  ????.

+Note:NSTAR  is  also called  as  WEB4.0.
+It  is  also Ranked  as a No:2  Largest Technology.